How to become an accountant

 Read more about finance internships as well as internships in general.

-If you're at university, consider extra-curricular activities such as volunteering to be the treasurer for a club or society, or look for a part-time job that will help you to develop skills in this area.
+If you're at university, consider extra-curricular activities such as volunteering as the treasurer for a club or society, or look for a part-time job to help you develop skills in this area.

-Depending on the size of the firm, you may get to work on real projects and manage your own workload as you acquire key accounting skills.
+Depending on the firm's size, you may get to work on real projects and manage your workload as you acquire key accounting skills.
 Training is usually provided to those engaging in work experience and you'll get to make industry contacts that can aid your future accountancy career.

 As many employers will only support trainee accountants in studying for their accounting qualifications if they've previously undertaken relevant work experience, this will be a valuable addition to your CV and help you on your way to becoming a qualified accountant.